-What Are the Types of Retained Placenta?
+Three Types of Retained Placenta

-Placenta Adherens occurs when the contractions of the womb are not robust enough to completely expel the placenta.
+- Placenta Adherens: occurs when the contractions of the womb are not robust enough to completely expel the placenta.
 This results in the placenta remaining loosely attached to the wall of the uterus.
 This is the most common type of retained placenta.

-When the placenta successfully detaches from the uterine wall but fails to be expelled from the woman’s body it is considered a trapped placenta.
+- Trapped Placenta: is when the placenta successfully detaches from the uterine wall but fails to be expelled from the woman’s body it is considered a trapped placenta.
 This usually happens as a result of the cervix closing before the placenta has been expelled.
 The Trapped Placenta is left inside the uterus.

 What Causes a Retained Placenta?

-- A Placenta Percreta occurs when the placenta grows all the way through the wall of the womb.
+- Placenta Percreta occurs when the placenta grows all the way through the wall of the womb.

 - Uterine Atony occurs when a woman’s contractions stop or are not strong enough to expel the placenta from her womb.